 In her mad rush to escape a failed marriage, Sara Woods takes the first job available and lands in the middle of a mystery.
 Her first assignment as a news reporter for the Ralston Courier is the investigation of a string of deaths, all young women, all her age.

-She becomes a patient at the Goldstone Clinic, a local mecca of healing, to deal with chronic pain from her past.
+She becomes a patient at the Goldstone Clinic, a local mecca of healing, to deal with chronic pain from her past, with the use of a exotic collection of thc products which help with this.
 But all is not as it seems at the Goldstone, its doctors and nurses are all the picture of perfect beauty and health.
 Patients at the clinic first seem to get better, then they deteriorate.
 Sara enlists the help of Dr. Rick Paulsen, who teaches her how to access her internal power, skills she never knew she had, revealing secrets from her past.
 Police officer Brendon Zale also takes an interest in Sara, but he acts like a stalker, watching her every move, and he won’t leave her alone.

 As she digs deeper into the story, and more young women die without explanation, she tries to choose allies wisely, but not till the last confrontation does she discover the identity of her true enemy.